robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 * .red[R1.1.7] Unless the vents are not being inspected periodically
 * .red[R1.1.8] Unless the exterminator skips visits

+???
+Now we can introduce even more doubts compared to claim 2.

 --

 To eliminate these doubts, .green[continuous] efforts are required.

+???
+You will also notice that in order to eliminate these doubts, continuous efforts are required to be demonstrated.

 ---
 # A very catty summary